-In the context of the Uruguay Round negotiations, the Government of Costa Rica agreed to eliminate all import quotas and currently has a tariff binding of 51 percent on most goods, excluding selected agricultural commodities which are protected with significantly higher tariffs.
-Examples of such protection are dairy products and poultry products, with tariff bindings of 106 and 262 percent, respectively.
+In the Uruguay Round negotiations, the Government of Costa Rica (GOCR) agreed to eliminate all import quotas and, in 1999, has a tariff binding of 50 percent on most goods, excluding selected agricultural commodities which are protected with significantly higher tariffs.
+Examples of such protection are dairy products and poultry products, with tariff bindings of 103 and 254 percent, respectively.
 Under the WTO Agreement on Agriculture, Costa Rica agreed to permit imports of up to 3 percent of national consumption of these goods, growing to 5 percent in 2004.
-This provides opportunities for new-to-market U.S. agricultural products.
-During the past year, Costa Rica finally implemented all of its tariff rate quota (TRQ) commitments..

 Most applied tariffs on agricultural products range from 1 to 20 percent ad valorem.
-The Government of Costa Rica reduced duties on imported raw materials, bulk grains, and oilseeds from 5 to 1 percent in July 1996.
-Imported automobiles, both new and used, are taxed heavily.
-Depending on the model and accessories, a new car importer can pay up to 150 percent of the c.i.f. price in import duties and taxes (excise tax, sales tax, and 1-percent general tax).
+The GOCR reduced duties on imported raw materials, bulk grains, and oilseeds from 5 to 1 percent in July 1996.
+Imported automobiles, both new and used, are taxed relatively heavily.
+Under new regulations in effect since late 1998, total taxes on cars of the latest four model years are 59 percent ad valorem, while rates for older cars are 71 percent and 85 percent, depending on age.